 It's just a big deal now because...well, Apple.

 I friggin love it.
 I pretty much use this mode exclusively.
 You're either a Light or Dark apps theme kinda person, and I'm so #TeamDarkTheme.
 Let me know: which team are you on?

 Which kind of person are you for using apps/sites?
 (I’m so #TeamDarkTheme for all the things)— Kevin Mandeville (@KevinMandeville) September 11, 2018

-👍 Good news: Dark Mode does not impact HTML emails at all by default.
-Dark Mode is only applied to personal and plain text emails.
-Even if you do not have a background color defined by default in your HTML email, the background is still rendered as white.
-So you don’t have to worry about Dark Mode messing with your code or rendering experience for regular HTML emails out of the box.
+👍 Good news: Dark Mode does not impact HTML emails with images at all by default (even if the only image is a tracking pixel).
+Dark Mode is only applied to personal, rich text (no images), plain text emails.
+Even if you do not have a background color defined by default in your HTML email with images, the background is still rendered as white.
+So you don’t have to worry about Dark Mode messing with your code or rendering experience for regular HTML emails with images out of the box.

 However, this creates a very jarring experience for end users in Dark Mode IMO.
 Having emails that switch from being dark to light (and vice versa)...it makes your eyes bleed. 😭